EduD3v/nationstates_ai/README.md

 - NATIONSTATES_PASSWORDS: Input your Nationstates passwords, one for each nation you want to use the AI to control.
 - PROMPTS: Input the prompt you want to give to the AI at the beginning of each issue query.

 The prompts will be sent to the AI in this format: "{prompt} 1, 2, 3 or 4?"

+**Please, be as precise as possible, and make sure that the following sentence is at the beginning of the prompt: *"First, consider the options carefully.
+Now, avoid mentioning specific option numbers; its not necessary."* This is to avoid problems with the code that mention figures.**

-Example: prompt = "Who would Donald Trump agree with,"
+Example: prompt = "First, consider the options carefully.
+Now, avoid mentioning specific option numbers; its not necessary.
+Who would Donald Trump agree with,"

-Sent query: "Who would Donald Trump agree with, 1, 2, 3, or 4?"
+Sent query: "First, consider the options carefully.
+Now, avoid mentioning specific option numbers; its not necessary.
+Who would Donald Trump agree with, 1, 2, 3, or 4?"

 7. Run the bot.